-In order to withdraw from a course at any time, a student must complete a course withdrawal ("drop/add") form, obtain the signature of the advisor and return the form to the registrar's office before the end of the tenth week of the semester
+In order to withdraw from a course at any time, a student must complete a course withdrawal ("drop/add") form, obtain the signature of the advisor and return the form to the registrar's office before the end of the tenth week of the semester.

-A grade of W appears on the transcript when the student withdraws after the end of the drop/add period.
-Students who do not follow this procedure and merely stop attending class will receive a grade of F for the course.
+A grade of W appears on the transcript when the student withdraws after the end of the drop/add period but before the end of the tenth week of the semester.
+Students who do not follow this procedure but merely stop attending class will receive a grade of F for the course.